zarinlo/codelabs/codelab-springboot-api.md

 environments: java
 status: draft

-# How to Design a RESTful Spring boot API
+# How to Design a RESTful Spring Boot API
 <!-- ---------------------------------------------------------------------------------------------------------------- -->
 ## Overview
 Duration: 15